 If you whisk egg whites, whip cream or make cake batters, a hand mixer is a handy appliance.
 We lab test and review the latest models to help you find the best hand mixer for you.
-Our buying guide will tell you what features to look for, and how we test explains our results.

 Whether you want a basic hand mixer or one that comes with more accessories, our test covers a range of them so you can be sure to find one that works well for you.
 Our expert testers give every hand mixer a thorough workout to help find the models that:

 We also give you good and bad points for each model and tell you how much noise they make.
-Our Recommended rating will help you see quickly which models come out on top.
+Our Recommended rating will help you quickly see which models come out on top.

 List of brands we tested in this review.

 This is the manufacturer's recommended retail price.
-Prices are generally always flexible, so shop around both online and in bricks and mortar shops for options.
+Prices are generally always flexible, so shop around both online and in bricks-and-mortar shops for options.

 enter value/s in increments of 1 between 15 and 199